Johnny Lawrence (character): Fictional biography

-Johnny Lawrence was born on August 20, 1967.
+Johnny Lawrence was born on August 20, 1966, to Laura (née Brown) and Mr. Lawrence.
 He knew his father for a short while in his life, before he left the family for unknown reasons when Johnny was five years old.
 Johnny moved to the upscale neighborhood of Encino, California, after his mother, Laura married Sid Weinberg, an executive producer for Lorimar Television.
-A friendless Johnny was often verbally abused by his stepfather, especially after quitting drums, rollerskating, and magic lessons.
+A friendless Johnny was often verbally abused by his stepfather, especially after quitting drums, roller skating, and magic lessons.
 As a result, Johnny would use his Walkman to drown out Sid's heckling.
 One day in 1979, while riding his bicycle, a 13-year-old Johnny discovered the Cobra Kai dojo and spent the next five years learning Tang Soo Do under sensei John Kreese.

 Johnny entered the All-Valley Under-18 Karate Tournament for the first time in 1981 but failed to make the finals after losing to the much more experienced Darryl Vidal in the quarter-finals.
 In 1982, he begins to date Ali Mills, whom he met during a showing of the movie Rocky III.

 He also began to take his training more seriously and won back-to-back championships in 1982 and 1983.
 In the summer of 1984, Ali and Johnny broke up after Johnny got drunk while out with his Cobra Kai friends and missed her birthday, leading to a fight.
 Daniel LaRusso moved to the area a little while later.
 Johnny mistakenly believed that Ali cheated on him with Daniel, leading the two to develop a rivalry for the next thirty-four years.
 Johnny made the All-Valley finals for a third time in 1984, after easily avenging his defeat in the 1981 tournament over Vidal in the semi-finals, but lost to LaRusso.
 Despite his three appearances and two victories in the tournament finals, he never received the fame or recognition that LaRusso enjoyed after his subsequent victories in 1984 and 1985.
 This, paired with a violent clash with Kreese, led Johnny to abandon Cobra Kai and karate.